Aggregated scores

 Quantum Application Score (QuAS) (2024)

-The Quantum Application Score (QuAS) [2] was introduced by K. J. Mesman et al. in 2024 and aims to define a framework to compute a single score from Key Performance Indicators (KIPs) chosen by the user.
+The Quantum Application Score (QuAS) [2] was introduced by K. J. Mesman et al. in 2024 and aims to define a framework to compute a single score from different Key Performance Indicators (KPIs) chosen by the user when solving an optimization problem.

 Motivation

-The motivation for the definition of this framework is to define a protocol with several degrees of freedom concerning the problem instances being benchmarked and the figures of merit being measured.
-The authors wish to integrate an equitable analysis between the different KPIs being benchmarked using this method.
+The motivation for this framework is to establish a protocol that accommodates multiple degrees of freedom with respect to the problem instances being benchmarked and the performance metrics evaluated.
+The authors aim to facilitate an equitable analysis across the different KPIs being benchmarked using this method.

 Protocol